Mode testing, critical bandwidth and excess mass: Introduction

 This paper presents a new testing procedure combining the use of a critical bandwidth and an excess mass statistic, which can be applied to solve (\ref{test}) in a general setting.
 In Section 2, a review on mode testing methods is presented, considering both tests based on critical bandwidth and on excess mass, jointly with the new proposal.
 A simulation study comparing all the procedures, in terms of empirical size and power, is included in Section 3.
 Section 4 is devoted to data analysis, revising the stamp dataset and presenting new results.
 Some final comments and discussion are given in Section 5.
-Details on the simulated models, a modification of the proposal when the compact support of the variable is known, a more flexible testing scenario and the computation of the proposed test are provided in the Appendix.
+Details on the simulated models, the technical proofs, a modification of the proposal when the modes and antimodes lie in a known closed interval, a more flexible testing scenario, the computation of the proposed test and further details of the example analysed in Section 4 are provided as Supplementary Material available from the journal website.